laggui/pytorch-cpp/README.md

 Total time: 0.08327161299530417 seconds
 ```

-As we can see, the results are what we expected (1.7466ms vs 1.0324ms average), as opposed to the previous inference time we got on a 32x32 image for a single forward pass.
-In both cases, the first forward pass takes longer (5.891 ms vs 13.796 ms) than the following.
-But, for a static input (same dimensions), the Torch Sript model is faster on the following forward passes, which is much more representative of real use-cases.
+As you can see, the difference in timing (averaged) is very slim.
+In both cases, the first forward pass takes longer than the following (and actually, the Torch Script model takes a lot longer).

 ### Libtorch
 Before running our prediction, we need to compile the source.
 In your `libtorch` directory, create a build directory and compile+build the application from source.